liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 ### 📑Papers

-All the papers related to jailbreak attacks can be found in both [Jailbreak Defense of Multimodal LLM-based Models](https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/Jailbreak%20Defense%20of%20Multimodal%20LLM-based%20Models.md) and [Jailbreak Defense of Multimodal Diffusion-based Models](https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/Jailbreak%20Defense%20of%20Multimodal%20Diffusion-based%20Models.md) files.
+All the papers related to jailbreak attacks can be found in [Jailbreak Defense]().

 ## 💯Resources